LukeMS/vardaellen/index.rst

 Tartarus (NE): A plane of pure Evil.
 The Tartarian Oblivion.
 The Astral Ocean's water, when entering the Tartarus domains, becomes acid, where its deepest point is found: at the bottom of the Tartarian Gulf, the deepest of the gulfs, lies the Tartarian Trench, the deepest of the all places among the planes, believed to be bottomless.
 The Trench itself is used as a dungeon: cells of indestructible walls and gates are constructed on pits carved on its walls, the greatest threats being placed at the greatest depths, where they forever remain into complete Oblivion.
 Native creatures: Daemons

 ..
-In Greek mythology, Tartarus is the deep abyss that is used as a dungeon of torment and suffering for the wicked and as the prison for the Titans.
+COMMENT >>> In Greek mythology, Tartarus is the deep abyss that is used as a dungeon of torment and suffering for the wicked and as the prison for the Titans.

 The Tribunal (TN): A plane of perfect balance perfect balance, between law and chaos, good and evil.
 The plane consists of a single island in the middle of the Astral Ocean, where a huge, single, construction occupying an area equivalent to that of the greatest vardaellenian cities.